epics-extensions/EPNix/doc/ioc/tutorials/getting-started.md

 The requirements for using EPNix are having curl, Nix, and Git installed.

-If you need to install Nix, you will also need the `xz` utility, usually part of the "xzip" or "xz" package.
+If you need to install Nix, you also need the `xz` utility, often part of the `xzip` or `xz` package.

-You *do not* need to have EPICS base installed globally, EPNix will make it available to you when you enter your top's development environment.
+You *don't* need to have EPICS base installed globally, EPNix makes it available to you when you enter your top's development shell.

 # Installing Nix

 ::: callout-warning
-If you use a GNU/Linux distribution with SELinux, make sure you disable it.
+If you use a Linux distribution with SELinux, be sure to turn it off.
-You can do this by adding the line `SELINUX=disabled` in `/etc/sysconfig/selinux` on RHEL-based distributions like CentOS, Rocky Linux, etc.
+You can do this by adding the line `SELINUX=disabled` in `/etc/sysconfig/selinux` on distributions based on RedHat Enterprise Linux (RHEL) like CentOS, Rocky Linux, and so on.
 :::

 If you don't have Nix installed, first follow the [official instructions].

-Unless you are using WSL2, we *highly recommend* using the multi-user installation, as it builds packages in a sandboxed environment.
+Unless you use WSL2, use the multi-user installation, because it builds packages in an isolated environment.

   [official instructions]: https://nixos.org/download.html#download-nix

-# Enabling nix flakes and the nix command
+# Enabling Nix flakes and the `nix`{.bash} command

-Since Nix flakes and the unified `nix` command are quite new, you need to enable them in your `/etc/nix/nix.conf`.
+Because Nix flakes and the unified `nix` command are experimental features at the time of writing, you need to enable them in your `/etc/nix/nix.conf`.

-To enable this feature, make sure this line is present in your `/etc/nix/nix.conf`:
+To enable this feature, add this line to your `/etc/nix/nix.conf`:

 ``` ini
 experimental-features = nix-command flakes
 ```

-Then, if you have installed Nix in multi-user mode, you have to restart the Nix daemon with `systemctl restart nix-daemon.service`{.bash}.
+If you have installed Nix in multi-user mode, then you have to restart the Nix daemon with `systemctl restart nix-daemon.service`{.bash}.

 # Untracked files and Nix flakes

-One important thing with Nix flakes: when your flake is in a Git repository, Nix will only consider files that Git tracks.
+One important thing with Nix flakes: when your flake is in a Git repository, Nix only considers files that Git tracks.

 For example, if your `flake.nix`, is in a repository, and you create a file `foobar.txt`, you must run `git add [-N] foobar.txt`{.bash} to make Nix recognize it.

-This prevents build products from being copied to the Nix store.
+This prevents copying build products into the Nix store.

 # Concepts

-In EPNix, your IOC will have mainly one important file: the `flake.nix` file.
+In EPNix, your IOC have mainly one important file: the `flake.nix` file.

-The `flake.nix` file is the entry point that the `nix`{.bash} command will read in order for the `nix build`{.bash}, `nix flake check`{.bash}, `nix develop`{.bash}, etc. commands to work.
+The `flake.nix` file is the entry point that the `nix`{.bash} command reads in order for `nix build`{.bash}, `nix flake check`{.bash}, and `nix develop`{.bash} to work.
 It's also the file where you specify your other "repository" dependencies.
 For example, your IOC depends on EPNix itself, and also depends on each external EPICS "app."

-The `flake.nix` file will also contain the configuration of your EPNix top.
+The `flake.nix` file also contains the configuration of your EPNix top.
 EPNix provides a list of possible options and you can [extend them yourself].
 The [Available options] page of the documentation book documents the options provided by EPNix.